neoman513-cloud/Bloom-Searcher/README.md

 1) Create a BloomFile from your addrs.txt

-`python bloom.py create addrs.txt addrs.bin --size 300` - the higher the size, the less false positives
+`python bloom.py create addrs.txt addrs.bin --size 300` - the higher the size, the less false positives (usually 300-500mb is enough)

 2) Check if cuda finds the hashes160 by running